FactorOfTheThird/py-todo-app-cli/README.md

 ## Usage

-Simply clone the `main.py` file and run it in a terminal.
+Simply clone the repo and run `main.py` in a terminal.

 The following commands are available: